ArtyomPro/HyperbolicEquation/README.md

 |3000x3000|	0,01457757|	1000x5000|	1.00606|
 |5000x5000|	0,01110913|	3000x10000|	1.00365|

-#### As can be seen from the table, the explicit method is very poorly approximated, and thus this method requires the condition of stability (8) <1, otherwise the clear solution will go to infinity.
-With increase in time will grow and error, and quite quickly.
+#### As can be seen from the table, the explicit method is very poorly approximated.
 #### The implicit method converges when the mesh size 1000x1000.
 This split is already enough in order to speak with confidence about the approximation solutions.